MAN Truck & Bus

 Greater road safety: car-to-X communication warns drivers of hazards in good time and automated driving also means that a vehicle can autonomously brake or change lanes.
 In addition to these safety measures, automation can contribute to better efficiency and protection of resources.

-Six levels from 0 to 5 have been developed on a national and international basis to classify the degree of automation in an individual system.
+Six levels from 0 to 5 have been developed on a national and international basis to classify the degree of automation.
 This classification describes the system tasks and driver requirements.

 Assisted and partial automation (levels 1 and 2) are in line with German road traffic regulations and international standards that require a driver to be able to control or drive the vehicle.
 This is not the case with conditional automation (level 3), where during a journey drivers can turn their attention to things other than driving.
 Legal changes on a national and international basis in 2016 and 2017 did however significantly extend the space for automated driving.
 Discussions are currently ongoing as to whether the new regulations create legal certainty for level 3 or even for level 4 (high automation).
 What is certain is that full automation (level 5) is not yet covered.